 \section{Numerical Experiments}

-To test the methods illustrated so far we, take the Chirikov-Taylor map (\ref{CT}) at the two parameter $K$ values already introduced in section \ref{numcon}: $K=\pi/2$ (weak chaos) and $K=2\pi$ (strong chaos), both with chaotic initial conditions $(x,y)=(1,2)\times10^{-3}$, very near the unstable fixed point at the origin.
+To exploit the methods illustrated so far, we take the Chirikov-Taylor map (\ref{CT}) at the two values of parameter $K$ already considered in section \ref{numcon}: $K=\pi/2$ (weak chaos) and $K=2\pi$ (strong chaos), both with chaotic initial conditions $(x,y)=(1,2)\times10^{-3}$, \textit{i.e.} very near the unstable fixed point at the origin.
 The analysis is applied on three quantities: the one-step Lyapunov exponent $\lambda^1\equiv\ln|\psi^+|$, the log-curvature $\ln|\kappa^+|$ (both for the unstable left-invariant curve) and the splitting angle $\theta\equiv\alpha^--\alpha^+$ between stable/unstable curves.
-We first consider (section \ref{distro}, figures \ref{pkt1} and \ref{pkt2}) their probability distributions functions and direct phase-space visualization: while the former accounts for the global behavior, the latter pictures the local dependence on coordinates.\\ Since, among the three observables, the one-step Lyapunov exponent $\lambda^1$ has the most clear interpretation (see section \ref{geostab}), we calculate also the \emph{conditional} probabilities for both $\ln|\kappa|$ and $\theta$ with respect to positive/negative values of the one-step LE; such procedure allows to probe which values of curvature and splitting angle are mostly associated to each type of stability.\\ This opens the way to a more detailed investigation through the use of three \emph{joint} distribution functions, one for each pair of observables: $(\lambda^1,\theta)$, $(\lambda^1,\ln|\kappa|)$ and $(\theta,\ln|\kappa|)$ (section \ref{joint}, figure \ref{TPE}).
-Although less immediate to interpret at first, this kind of statistics turns out to highlight precise dependencies between the three quantities.
-In particular, the extremely marked relation between $\lambda^1\equiv\ln|\psi|$ and $\ln|\kappa|$ (already noticed in \cite{thiff3}) leads us to search for more clear explanations: this is accomplished by performing auxiliary joint statistics upon the primal quantities $\psi$, $\eta$ (see section \ref{sec:curvat}) and $y$, the second coordinate of the system.
-By simple arguments (section \ref{funrel}, figure \ref{YPE}) we show how the first two quantities can be expanded in function of the third.
-At once, this explains the relations between local stability $\lambda^1$ and log-curvature $\ln|\kappa|$ and suggests how to construct approximations of the slope $\psi$ through explicit functions of phase-space (section \ref{appro}).
+In section \ref{distro}, figures \ref{pkt1} and \ref{pkt2}, we first obtain their probability distributions along with a direct phase-space visualisation: while the former accounts for their global behaviour, the latter allows to picture the point-wise dependence on coordinates.
+Since, among the three observables, the one-step Lyapunov exponent $\lambda^1$ has the most clear interpretation (see section \ref{geostab}), we calculate also the \emph{conditional} probabilities for both $\ln|\kappa|$ and $\theta$ with respect to both positive and negative values of the one-step LE; in this way we probe which values of curvature and splitting angle are mostly associated to each type of stability.
+This opens the way to a more detailed investigation through the use of three \emph{joint} distribution functions, one for each pair of observables: $(\lambda^1,\theta)$, $(\lambda^1,\ln|\kappa|)$ and $(\theta,\ln|\kappa|)$ (section \ref{joint}, figure \ref{TPE} and \ref{TPE2}).
+Although less immediate to interpret, this kind of statistics highlights highly non-trivial dependencies between the three quantities.
+In doing this, we confirm and extend the results already obtained by \cite{cerb}, \cite{thiff1} in the case of autonomous flows and by \cite{Politi} in the study of the dissipative H\'enon map.
+In particular, the extremely marked relation between $\lambda^1\equiv\ln|\psi|$ and $\ln|\kappa|$ (already noticed in \cite{thiff3}) hints to search for a more clear view by performing auxiliary joint statistics upon the primal quantities $\psi$, $\eta$ and the second coordinate $y$ (section \ref{funrel}, figures \ref{YPE}, \ref{YPE2}).
+By simple arguments, we show how the first two quantities can be expanded in function of the third; at once, this explains the relations between local stability $\lambda^1$ and curvature $\kappa$.